stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 The upside-down texture is due to the fact that OBJ texture coordinates (and OpenGL) assume an origin at the bottom-left of the image, whereas for Vulkan the 'start' of the texture image is the top-left corner.

 We _could_ fiddle the texture coordinates in the shader, or flip the texture using an editor application, or invert it programatically at load time.
-However none of these resolve the actual root problem, flipping the image would just add extra effort, and inverting at load-time would only make loading slower.
+However none of these resolve the actual root problem, flipping the image would just add extra effort, and inverting at runtime would only make loading slower.
 Instead the vertical texture coordinate is flipped _once_ when the OBJ model is first loaded.

 The following adapter method flips the vertical component of each texture coordinate: